SamuelScheit/fingerprinting/paper/paper.typ

 -  example  : (not possible)

+unstable   = parameter changes for the same user stable     = parameter stays always the same for the same user

+common     = low entropy parameter that shares the same value with other users unique     = high entropy parameter that is unique for each user

+unequal    = parameter is different as in previous sessions equal      = parameter is the same as in previous sessions

+neutral    = no influence on the probability of matching fingerprints decrease   = decrease the probability of matching fingerprints with the same parameter value increase   = increase the probability of matching fingerprints with the same parameter value

 For each row:
 p = probability of row matching

-stability = 1 / (unique parameter values per user)
+stability = avg_user (1 / (unique parameter values per user))
+stability_median = median_user (1 / (unique parameter values per user))

 uniqueness = (unique parameter values per user) / (all unique parameter values)

 for each parameter
-stable = probability between 1 if the parameter is stable and 0 if the parameter is unstable unique = probability between 1 if the parameter is unique for each user and 0 if the parameter is common equal = 1 if the parameter of the row is the same as the compare value, 0 otherwise
+stable = probability between 1 if the parameter is stable and 0 if the parameter is unstable unique = probability between 1 if the parameter is unique for each user and 0 if the parameter is the same for each user equal = 1 if the parameter of the row is the same as the compare value, 0 otherwise

+stable -> 1
+eq: -
+neq: no match

+m(1, u, 1) := 1
+m(1, u, 0) := 0

+stable -> 0
+eq: -
+neq: -
+(depends on uniqueness)

+m(0, u, 1) := y
+m(0, u, 0) := y

+uniqueness -> 1
+eq: 1
+neq: - (when unstable) 0 (when stable)

+m(s, 1, 1) := 1
+m(s, 1, 0) :=

+uniqueness -> 0

+overlap = abhängig von stability uniqueness und übereinstimmung

 */
+#colbreak()

 = Discussion